opensearch-project/documentation-website/_search-plugins/sql/sql/nested-function.md

 #### Example query

-The following are examples of a query using nested queries in the `ORDER BY` clause, a sample dataset, and the query results:
+The following are examples of a query using nested queries in the `ORDER BY` clause:

 ```sql
 SELECT nested(message.info) FROM nested_objects ORDER BY nested(message.info) DESC;